 Explore more of the state!
 Here are the 10 Best Things to do in Florida with Kids.

-3. The Jacksonville Jaguars at Everbank Field
+See the Jaguars Play at Everbank Field

-For an exciting night, watch the Jacksonville Jaguars play at Everbank Field where Super Bowl XXXIX was held.
 There are a variety of seating options to choose from including Field Seats, Club Tables, Spa Cabanas, Party Cabanas, and the Bar Rail.
+Pregame fun kicks off two hours before the game at the Fan Entertainment Zone which has food trucks, music, photo ops, and other family-friendly activities.

 Ask about the Family Fun Zone located in Section 227 when purchasing your tickets for a truly kid-friendly game.
 If you have kiddos 12 and under, be sure to enroll them in the Jaguars Cub Club or Kids Club to receive special discounts and fun activities created just for them!